arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 indeed it is wasteful to compute shadowmaps for parts of the world that are not displayed.
-The idea was for me to use this in the computation mode "manual from script", computing shadows independently from the actual camera position and reusing them however the camera moves.
+The idea was for me to use this in the computation mode "manual from script", computing shadows independently from the actual camera position and reusing them independently of the camera movement.